Battle of Cabezón

 Cuesta's forces consisted of four cannon and 4,000 or 5,000 volunteers, who had not been more than a fortnight under arms, plus 300 cavalry, his only veteran troops.

 Battle

 The battle took place at the bridge of Cabezon, where the main road from Burgos to Valladolid crosses the river Pisuerga.

-Lasalle had scouted the Spanish position.
-He ordered General Sabatier to attack them, while Merle cut them off from retreating to Valladolid.
+After scouting the Spanish position, Lasalle ordered General Sabatier to attack, while Merle cut the Spanish troops off from retreating to Valladolid.
 They stood the enemy's fire about 30 minutes, then began to flee, leaving behind 1000 dead and 4000 muskets.
 Cuesta, with the remains of his army, retreated to Leon.